Aiven-Open/klaw-docs/docs/HowTo/subscriptions/index.md

 Apache Kafka ships with a pluggable authorization framework.
-Kafka provides default implementations that store ACLs in the cluster metadata For a deeper understanding of Acls, see [Kafka Authorization and ACLs](https://kafka.apache.org/documentation/#security_authz)
+Kafka provides default implementations that store ACLs in the cluster metadata For a deeper understanding of ACLs, see [Kafka Authorization and ACLs](https://kafka.apache.org/documentation/#security_authz)

 Topics allow the producers to create events that consumers can read